 The increased provision for loan losses was also the result of a higher loan portfolio growth rate period over period in our factored receivables, which generally require higher levels of ALLL.
 Our factored receivable balances increased by \$136.2 million during the year ended December 31, 2017 compared to an increase of \$23.1 million during the year ended December 31, 2016.
 In addition, during the year ended December 31, 2017, excluding the \$267.0 million acquired Acquired Branches and Valley loan portfolios, outstanding loans held for investment increased \$516.2 million from December 31, 2016.
-During the year ended December 31, 2016, outstanding loans held for investment increased \$275.0 million from December 31, 2015.
-The larger increase in outstanding loan balances within the year ended December 31, 2017 results in a higher provision for loan losses compared to the year ended December 31, 2016.
+During the year ended December 31, 2016, outstanding loans held for investment increased \$275.0 million from December 31, 2017 results in a higher provision for loan losses compared to the year ended December 31, 2016.